 - Super Toughness: He naturally has superhuman durability that lets him ignore gunfire and trade blows with the Omnidroid and Oni.

-Helen Parr/ElastigirlBob's wife and the mother of Dash, Violet, and Jack-Jack.
+Helen Parr/ElastigirlBob's wife, the mother of Dash, Violet, and Jack-Jack, and a fellow Golden Age hero known as Elastigirl.

 - '80s Hair: Went through a mohawk phase back in the day.